Bill Stephen (politician)

 William Francis Stephen AM (23 July 1921 – 5 April 2013) was an Australian politician.

-He was born in Fremantle in Western Australia to blacksmith William Stephen and Vera May Pyke.
+Stephen was born in Fremantle in Western Australia to blacksmith William Stephen and Vera May Pyke.
 He attended local state schools and became a timber worker and locomotive engineman before serving in the Royal Australian Air Force from 1942 to 1946.
 He was a traffic officer from 1946 to 1947 and a dairy farmer in 1948 before moving to Pakenham, where he was the foreman at a food factory from 1950 to 1952.
 In 1953 he was granted land at Meredith as a soldier settler, and he became a small seeds producer.
 He was active in the local Primary Producers' Union and in the local Liberal Party.

-In 1964 he was elected to the Victorian Legislative Assembly for Ballarat South.
-From 1973 he was Temporary Chairman of Committees, a position he held until his retirement in 1979.
+In 1964 Stephen was elected to the Victorian Legislative Assembly for Ballarat South.
+From 1973 he was Acting Speaker and Temporary Chairman of Committees,ref name=vic/> a position he held until his retirement in 1979.
 He remained active in the local community and was appointed a Member of the Order of Australia in 1999.
 Stephen died at East Melbourne in 2013.